a16z/helios/config.md

 - `rpc_port` - The port to run the JSON-RPC server on.
 By default, Helios will use port 8545.

 - `rpc_bind_ip` - The ip that binds to the JSON-RPC server.
-Be default, Helios will use 127.0.0.1.
+By default, Helios will use 127.0.0.1.
 Use 0.0.0.0 to allow access from remote.

 - `checkpoint` - The latest checkpoint.
 This should be a trusted checkpoint that is no greater than ~2 weeks old.
 If you are unsure what checkpoint to use, you can skip this option and set either `load_external_fallback` or `fallback` values (described below) to fetch a checkpoint.
 Though this is not recommended and less secure.